oktaytuncay/Kubernetes/kubernetes.md

 To prevent users from losing access to the application, we would like to have more than one instance or pod running at the same time.
 That way, If one fails, we still have our application running on the other one.

-The replication controller helps us multiple instance of a single pod in the Kubernetes cluster, thus providing high availability.
+The replication controller helps us multiple instances of a single pod in the Kubernetes cluster, thus providing high availability.

 Even if you have a single pod, the replication controller can help by automatically bringing up a new pod when the existing one fails, thus the replication controller ensures that the specified number of pods are running at all times, even if it's just one or hundred.

+Worth to mention that Replication Controller will be deprecated in future, and Replica Set will be the de-facto standard for Pod controlling.

-##### Load Balancing & Scaling
+### Load Balancing & Scaling

-Another reason we need replication controller is to create multiple parts to share the load across them.
+Another reason we need a replication controller is to create multiple pods to balance the load across them.

-For example, we have a single pod serving a set of users, when the number of users increase, we deploy additional pod to balance the load across the two pods.
+For example, we have a single pod serving a set of users, when the number of users increases, we deploy an additional pod to balance the load across the two pods.

-If the demand further increases and if we were run out if resources on the first node, we could deploy additional parts across the other nodes in the cluster.
+If the demand further increases and if we run out of resources on the first node, we could deploy additional nodes across the other nodes in the cluster.

-It's important to note that there are two similar terms, `Replicaton Controller` and `ReplicaSet` both have the same purpose, but they're not the same.
+It's important to note that there are two similar terms, `Replication Controller` and `ReplicaSet` both have the same purpose, but they're not the same.

-Replication Controller is the older technology that is being replaced by ReplicaSet, is the new recommended way to set up replication.
+Replication Controller is the older technology that is being replaced by ReplicaSet, which is the new recommended way to set up replication.

-**Replication Controller Example:**
+**Example:**
 The Replication Controller configuration file and the previously used configuration file are very similar to each other.

 The extra thing to do here is to move all the contents of the pod definition (metadata and spec parts) to the template section of the file replication controller.
 They should be children of the template section.

 Looking at our file now, we have two metadata sections; one is for the replication controller and another for the pod.
-And also we have two spec section one for each.
+And also we have two spec sections one for each.

-The replicas parameter is the number that determines how many pod there will be at a time.
-It is important to note that replicas and template sections are direct children of the spec section.
+The replicas parameter is the number that determines how many pods there will be at a time.
+It is important to note that replicas and template sections are direct children of the spec secti

 ```properties
 apiVersion: v1